 Ngugi, I. K., 2010.
 Value co-creation between SME suppliers and large customers in the UK organic food sector.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: